tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## The world's simplest model
+# The world's simplest model
-Also called average regression
+Also known as average regression
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
 The moment we've been waiting for has come.
 Finally, it's time to start modeling!

 But as with many things in life, we need to walk before we can run.
-This is to make sure we don't stumble once we run.
+This is to make sure we don't stumble once things get more complex and fun.

 So now we start very simple.
 So simple we decided to name this model as "The world's simplest model".

 In this section we'll cover the following points:
 <!-- #endregion -->